 According to Arabs, Turkish people are light Muslims at best.

-According to Turkish people, Arabs are practicing Islam conservatively, backwardly, not the way it should be.
+According to Turkish people, Arabs practice Islam conservatively and backwardly, not how it should be.

 Meaning of “White Turks” and “Black Turks” in Turkey